The Ultimate Guide to Customizing Shadcn UI Components Without Breaking Design Systems

 }

-Pro tip: Use a tool like Coolors.co to generate your palette, then convert to HSL using a converter.
-This ensures your colors actually work well together.
+Pro tip: Use a tool like OKLCH Color Picker to generate your palette with perceptual uniformity, ensuring your colors actually work well together across different devices and lighting conditions.

 Creating Custom Component Variants